jammazwan/xbd_EIPdistributionComparison/NOTES.md

 Handles the RSVP by writing each RSVP to output_multicast.txt.

-Per normal EIP usages, Aggregator is used to write this file.

 As approx 20% will decline, only 12 of the 15 will show up for the campout.

 The output file is still a single batch, but at least it includes who declined.
 So the organizer will be able to make the food run for the 3 missing food items on the way to the campout, rather than after it gets started.